 Hitting 503 is okay as long as you have retry policies, keep monitoring and you will see they are decreasing over time as S3 partition data.

-Final Thoughts on S3 Throttling Limits
+Final Thoughts on AWS S3 Throttling Limits

 Optimizing your Amazon S3 usage requires a clear understanding of throttling as well as having some effective management strategies.
 By utilizing the experiments we’ve shared in this guide, you can improve the performance of your data storage service, minimize the risk of throttling, and reduce costs associated with exceeding the free tier limits.